gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 especially among the first five.
 Peter and Andrew are brothers.
 Peter is an Apostle and also a Faithful Servant.
 Peter, James, and John are witnesses to the Transfiguration together.
 Mary, Martha, and Lazarus of Bethany are siblings with a close friendship with the Lord.
+Mary and Martha are Myrrh-bearers.
+Mary is a Faithful Servant—the only one praised twice.
+And so forth.

 I represented children throughout this portion of the drawing, some with their parents who approach Christ for healing, others gathered directly before